 (1) Localizer Critical

-RVR 2,000 or less, vehicle and aircraft operations in or over the area are not
+authorize vehicles or aircraft operations in or over the area when an arriving

 (2) Glide Slope

-the aircraft has reported the airport in sight and is circling or side stepping
+reported the runway in sight and is circling or side-stepping to land on another

 Conditions.
 At or above ceiling 800 feet and/or visibility 2 miles.